 - What is the estimate ROI companies can expect with their purchase?

 Buyers in the B2B market have their needs and desires that are motivated by their ambitions.
-In order to show them that your service has everything they need, you will have to provide logical arguments, fresh and real data and all that wrapped in a financial scrutiny burrito.
+In order to show them that your service has everything they need, you will have to provide a few things.
+Logical arguments, fresh and real data and all that wrapped in a financial scrutiny burrito.
 These buyers also have their buttons, you just have to learn how and in what way to press them in 2019 to turn on those green lights.

 SaaS Marketing Strategy Discipline